Crowned with thorns

 The world to come will be ruled by the man who has overcome the thorny way - and those who have given him their loyalty will take their place in the government of this new creation.

-We all experience our crowns of thorns.
-We all have to bear our cross.
-We all live in this fallen world and share in its pain and worry.
-But the crown of thorns and the cross of death have found their correspondence in Jesus, who asks us: “Come to me, all of you who are troublesome and burdened; I want to refresh you.
-Take my yoke upon you and learn from me; for I am meek and humble in heart; so you will find rest for your selenium.
-For my yoke is gentle and my burden is light ”(Matthew 11,28-29).
+We all experience our crown of thorns.
+We all have our cross to bear.
+We all live in this fallen world and share in its pain and sorrow.
+But the crown of thorns and the cross of death have found their counterpart in Jesus, who invites us: “Come to me, all you who are weary and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy and my burden is light.”
+(Mt 11,28-29).

 by Joseph Tkach